-Using copper tape and surface-mount LEDs allows you to make a fully functional circuit on a flat surface, like a piece of paper.
+Use copper tape and surface-mount LEDs to make creative circuits on a flat surface, like a piece of paper.
 You can make light-up greeting cards, make origami animals come to life, or create three-dimensional pop-up paper sculpture that have working lights in them.

-Here is a list of useful parts if you want to experiment with paper circuits at home.
+Here is a list of useful parts if you want to experiment with paper circuits.

 Copper tape You can get 5mm copper tape, ready for use, from sparkfun.com (part # PRT-10561).
 It is also often sold in hardware stores under the name of Slug Tape – it is used to tape to lip of planters to prevent slugs and snails from climbing in!
 In that case, you might want to cut it into thinner strips before using it in your paper circuit.

-Surface-mount LEDs We get these tiny LEDs from digikey.com.
-They come in many different colors and shapes, but a good starter set is red, yellow, green, blue, and white.
+Gumdrop LEDs These larger LEDs are easier to work with and come in many different colors.
+We purchase them from Evil Mad Scientist, and a good starter set is red, yellow, green, blue, orange, and white.

 Coin cell batteries Any hardware store or electronics store will carry these.
 They are good to use because they are flat and fit nicely on a sheet of paper.
 If you want an online source, you can easily order them from sparkfun.